 Line is the founder and Director of ECDSS.
-She has a degree in Psychology and Sociology, a Masters in Family Ecology and Practice, and a certification in Indigenous Early Childhood Development Leadership and Management.
-Line has over 30 years of teaching and facilitation experience and brings passion and energy to the field of early childhood.
-She sits on the Alberta Early Learning and Care Leader’s Caucus, is a board member for Alberta Child Care Association as well as Change for Children.
-Fluent in French, she also provides some of our workshops to the Francophone community.
+She holds a degree in Psychology and Sociology, a Masters in Family Ecology and Practice, and a certification in Indigenous Early Childhood Development Leadership.
+Line has over 30 years of teaching and facilitation experience and brings passion and energy to the human services field.
+She worked on the Early Child Development Mapping Project (ECMap) as the Community Development and Mobilization Manager, leading the engagement and creation of 100 early childhood coalitions across the province.

 In 2015, Line became certified as a Community and Workplace Traumatologist and has trained over 450 professionals in Trauma Informed Care.
 She is currently contributing her passion and energy to the Community Mental Health Action Plan.
 Line also sits on the Board for Change for Children and on the Early Learning and Care Task Force for Public Interest Alberta.
 Her favorite roles are being a mother to three grown children and the proud grandmother to a beautiful grandson.
 Line lives in Edmonton with her husband Salvi and their two cocker spaniels.

 Angela is our Early Childhood Facilitator and has been with ECDSS since 2012.
 She is passionate about learning how our early experiences impact our lives and how we can create communities that support healthy children and families.
 Angela has worked throughout the field of early childhood including the areas of childcare, early education research, and classroom teaching from preschool through second grade.
 She has an undergraduate degree in elementary education with a focus in early childhood from the University of Alberta.
 In her spare time Angela enjoys the quieter things in life – yoga, knitting, reading, and spending time with her loved ones, including her Moto Guzzi.